aayushgambhir2023/DA-Project-1/README.md

 ## Limitations
 For Demographic impact – Federal Electoral District data for 2021 was obtained from Census Canada which uses only 25% sample data.
 Ward profiles from the City of Toronto only publicly show 2016, and after contacting the Social Policy Analysis & Research unit of the Social Development, Finance and Administration division at the City of Toronto, they stated that the 2021 profiles are in the process of being created and should be out soon, and directed me to the data from Statistics Canada.
+There is a gapping category exhibits a negative value in the summary.
+The negative value signals the presence of unaccounted expenses.
+These unidentified costs are likely incorporated as an adjustment to rectify the total operating budget.
+This underscores the necessity for a more in-depth study to categorize and understand these expenses, as they do not align with any specific category

 ## File Problems
 98-401-X2021010_English_CSV_data.csv was too large to commit to github at 180MB, so some data that were irrelavent were deleted as it contains the census of electorial wards of all of Canada, and only the data for Toronto was needed.